brunoton/return-to-consciousness/complete-essay-jcs.md

 The emergence problem challenges our understanding of how higher-level properties arise from lower levels.
 How do the laws of thermodynamics emerge from quantum mechanics?
 How does biological function arise from chemistry?
 How does meaningful information emerge from syntax?
 Strong emergence seems mysterious if not impossible, yet without it, are all higher-level sciences merely useful fictions?

 Perhaps most tellingly, the proliferation of incompatible physicalist theories about consciousness—from eliminativism to functionalism to illusionism—suggests ongoing challenges in addressing the core mystery.
 Each new position represents a different approach rather than clear progress toward explanation.
 We don't need to address every variation when they all share the same fundamental limitation: attempting to derive subjective experience from purely objective processes.
-The latest sophisticated attempt, illusionism, exemplifies this challenge: it uses consciousness to argue against consciousness's own self-evident nature, creating a performative contradiction that reveals physicalism's limitations rather than resolving its central problems.
+The latest sophisticated attempt, illusionism, represents the most radical attempt to naturalize consciousness, but in doing so, it risks trivializing or redefining away the very phenomenon it seeks to explain.
+Its boldness is both its strength and its vulnerability: by treating the felt reality of experience as a cognitive illusion, it resolves the hard problem only by denying its premises.

 ### The Integration Crisis